Sermons

 18 February 2018

 The story of Noah’s ark is a favourite among many people, particularly young children.
-It is a story that is best known for the images of all the different animals lining up, two by two, to enter the ark to escape the coming flood.
-It’s a story that brings out pictures of joyful scenes, happy… Read more
+It is a story that is best known for the images of all the different animals… Read more

 Faith in low times